 Canadian Relevance

 This study has Canadian relevance as it includes Canadian authors.
-While spinal cord injury is not a Health Canada-recognized indication for hyperbaric oxygen therapy, the review noted that ALP levels in animal models sometimes increased after hyperbaric chamber exposure.
+While spinal cord injury is not a Health Canada-recognised indication for hyperbaric oxygen therapy, the review noted that ALP levels in animal models sometimes increased after hyperbaric chamber exposure.

 Study Limitations